BonoBono747/Comp6841-Project/Natas/Level-5.md

 This level gave the hint “Access disallowed.
 You are not logged in” with no refresh button.

-I checked developer tools and robots.txt, but this didn’t show me any flag,s so I tried using Burp Proxy again.
+I checked developer tools and robots.txt, but this didn’t show me any flags, so I tried using Burp Proxy again.

 ## Methodology
 <details>